Villagecool/Overly-Complicated-Note-Blocks/README.md

 However, it has other uses among other blocks.

 > [!IMPORTANT]
-> Coda's need to be DIRECTLY powered with redstone to activate.
-So some things may not work as expected
+> **IN OLDER VERSIONS** Coda's need to be DIRECTLY powered with redstone to activate.
+So some things may not work as expected.
+This has been resolved in v1.1.0

 > [!TIP]
 > For technical users, it is important to note that Coda's will output two block updates when activated.